 Change the locks when you move into a new house — that way, you control who has access to your home.
 Image: Courtney Craig for HouseLogic

-When I bought my first house in May, my timing couldn’t have been better: The house closing was two weeks before the lease was up on my apartment.
+When I bought my first house, my timing couldn’t have been better: The house closing was two weeks before the lease was up on my apartment.
 That meant I could take my time packing and moving, and I could get to know the new place before moving in.

 Their help was one of the best housewarming presents I could have gotten.
 And thanks to their expertise and a little Googling, here’s what I learned about what to do before moving in.